 - Sunday evening, Monday evening, Thursday evening, and Saturday games will be available as soon as the game ends

-- If you are currently using your NFL Game Pass 7 Day Free Trial, Thursday nights will not be available until 72 hours after the game
+- If you are currently using your NFL Game Pass 7 Day Free Trial, Thursday night games are not accessible until 72 hours after the game

 If you're like me and this sounds like an insanely fair deal for the price, try Game Pass for free.

-Watch entire games in under 45 minutes using Condensed Mode
+Watch condensed NFL games in under 45 minutes

 Do you love NFL football but hate the commentating and dead time between plays?
-The Condensed Games feature of Game Pass allows you to watch all of the real action (from snap to tackle) in around 45 minutes.
+The NFL Game Pass Condensed Games feature allows you to watch all of the real action (from snap to tackle) in around 45 minutes.

-To watch full NFL games game in under 45 minutes, simply click the Condensed button on the target game in the Game Pass control panel.
+Watch NFL Game Pass games in under 45 minutes by clicking on the Condensed button on the target game in the Game Pass control panel.

-Coaches Film viewing introduces two new angles for every NFL play
+Coaches Film provides two viewing angles for every NFL play

 NFL Game Pass recently added a Coaches Film feature that adds two new viewing angles for every play.
 You'll have access to the same film perspective that coaches, GMs, and commentators use to take in all of the action.

-If you're evaluating a specific player or player grouping, this is invaluable as you can be certain to isolate these individuals on every play.
+If you're evaluating a particular player or player grouping, this is invaluable as you can isolate these individuals on every play.
 These players will never disappear off of the screen so you can evaluate them from start to finish.

-Coaches Film can be activated from within the game viewer interface.
-If you begin watching a game in this mode, you'll see each play replayed twice in succession.
+With NFL Game Pass Coaches Film, you'll see each play replayed twice in succession.
 First, it will be displayed in the All-22 angle, then again using the High Endzone angle (with the offense facing the camera).